Skip to main content

 • the terms of the specific series they are trading

-• the current points-oracle trust assumptions
+• the current credit-oracle and reward-distribution assumptions

 The smart-contract layer makes custody and settlement transparent.
 It does not remove the need to evaluate counterparty risk, operational risk, and oracle trust.